victormoe/stackoverflow_kaggle/README.md

 The notebook also needs to set up spark on the device.

-Another version of the submissions is available [here](https://drive.google.com/file/d/1GSBXA5DXhTJokBFHDE2dnI2NyPo07DOI/view?usp=sharing).
+The [notebook](https://drive.google.com/file/d/1RuAohnx4X7vx6-K7rIUlR5cKO064B3iz/view?usp=sharing) and the [submissions](https://drive.google.com/file/d/1GSBXA5DXhTJokBFHDE2dnI2NyPo07DOI/view?usp=sharing) are also available here for download.